 • Improve walking, balance, and motor symptoms

-• Help the brain use dopamine more efficiently
+• Help the brain use Dopamine more efficiently

 • Support the brain’s ability to adapt reorganize and rewire itself (Neuroplasticity)